dapinto8/products-app/README.md

 ## Getting started

-First make sure you have node and npm instaled
+- First make sure you have node and npm instaled
+- Create a .env file in the root folder (You could copy the .env.example)

 #### Install dependencies
 ```bash